-1. Implement the queue with an Array (call it ArrayQueue).
+- 1. Implement the queue with an ArrayList (call it ArrayListQueue).
+ArrayLists expect objects, so use the type Integer (instead of int) when declaring the array (only, Java does any conversion between int and Integer that is needed). - 2.
+Implement the queue with an Array (call it ArrayQueue).
 If the array becomes to small to hold all added elements, create a new larger (double the size of instance) array and copy all elements of the small array to the new one.